HarshCasper/Rotten-Scripts/.github/ISSUE_TEMPLATE/script_request.md

 <!--
 _________________________________________________THESE ARE COMMENTS____________________________________________________

-This is the most important part of the issue, kindly read the description, we know you underatnd all this really well, but please go through the guidelines once :)
+This is the most important part of the issue, kindly read the description, we know you understand all this really well, but please go through the guidelines once :)

 -->